 Dr Ian Robinson is an NPL in Fellow in Electrical Metrology.
-Ian Robinson joined NPL in 1976 from Oxford University and worked on dc and low-frequency measurements of resistance and voltage.
-He worked on the first moving-coil watt balance, which played a key part in determining a worldwide consensus value for the maintained volt (or ampere) in 1990, by measuring electrical power in terms of the base units of the SI.
+Ian Robinson joined NPL in 1976 from Oxford University and worked on dc and low-frequency measurements of resistance, capacitance, and voltage.
+He worked on the first moving-coil Kibble (watt) balance, which played a key part in determining a worldwide consensus value for the maintained volt (or ampere) in 1990, by measuring electrical power in terms of the base units of the SI.
 This work has had many spin-offs including a low-noise optical fibre data bus, which is used in a number of NPL electrical measurement instruments used in measurement laboratories around the world.
 With Bryan Kibble he built the NPL Mk II Kibble balance which was aimed at the precise measurement of the Planck constant to contribute to the redefinition of the kilogram.
 In 2017, this apparatus, working in Canada, produced the lowest uncertainty result contributing to the redefinition of the kilogram.
 The new definition was implemented in 2019 resulting in the kilogram being linked to a fixed numerical value of the Planck constant.

-Ian has published/presented over 50 papers/articles and chairs the Consultative Committee for Electricity and Magnetism working group on electrical methods to monitor the stability of the kilogram until its work was completed by the redefinition of the kilogram.
+Ian has published or presented over 50 papers and articles and chaired the Consultative Committee for Electricity and Magnetism working group on electrical methods to monitor the stability of the kilogram until its work was completed by the redefinition of the kilogram.